BodonFerenc/NanosecPeriodicTimer/README.md

 # High precision, high frequency periodic timer demo

 This small repository contains C++ files that demonstrate the two ways of creating a single threaded periodic timer.
+We can use this timer e.g. to benchmark kdb+ ingestion latencies and throughput.
 The first approach is based on sleep the second is based constantly checking the time to see when to trigger.

 To build the binary do
 ```